 Families go to extraordinary lengths to get the best care for their children.
 For some, that means traveling thousands of miles from home.

-When 13-year-old Salma was diagnosed with severe scoliosis, her family left their home in the United Arab Emirates and brought her to one of the few places in the world with the expertise to treat her: The Children’s Hospital of Philadelphia.
+When 13-year-old Salma was diagnosed with severe scoliosis, her family left their home in the United Arab Emirates and brought her to one of the few places in the world with the expertise to treat her: Children’s Hospital of Philadelphia (CHOP).

-The Division of Orthopedics at The Children’s Hospital of Philadelphia has been consistently top ranked in U.S. News & World Report’s annual survey of the Best Children’s Hospitals in the United States.
-The Hospital shared the No. 1 spot on U.S. News' 2014-15 Honor Roll.
-CHOP's orthopedic team has vast experience treating all types of orthopedic disorders.
+The Division of Orthopaedics consistently ranks among the top programs in the nation for pediatric orthopaedic care according to U.S. News & World Report's annual survey of Best Children's Hospitals.
+CHOP's orthopaedic team has vast experience treating all types of orthopaedic disorders.

-The Division of Orthopedics team, led by John P. Dormans, MD, performs more than 300 surgeries each year on children with spinal deformities, and also has extensive expertise in limb-sparing surgery for bone tumors.
+The Division of Orthopaedics performs more than 300 surgeries each year on children with spinal deformities, and also has extensive expertise in limb-sparing surgery for bone tumors.

 Scoliosis and thoracic insufficiency syndrome

-When Salma arrived at CHOP in the fall of 2011, she was evaluated by a team of specialists, including Robert M. Campbell Jr., MD, director of the Hospital’s Center for Thoracic Insufficiency Syndrome.
+When Salma arrived at CHOP in the fall of 2011, she was evaluated by a team of specialists, including Robert M. Campbell Jr., MD, Director of the Hospital’s Wyss/Campbell Center for Thoracic Insufficiency Syndrome.

 The severe curve in Salma’s spine had affected the development of her ribs and lungs and caused her to develop thoracic insufficiency syndrome (TIS), a condition characterized by the inability of the thorax to support normal respiration or lung growth.